KureneAmy/lncRNA-seq-processing-pipeline/README.md

       --sjdbGTFfile gencode.vM38.primary_assembly.annotation.gtf ./ercc/ERCC92.gtf
    ```

-5.  **Data Preparation**: The data run by this pipeline should be organized as paired-end FASTQ files.
+5.  **Data Preparation**: The test data run by this pipeline is from SRR7685878, SRR7685879, SRR7685880 and SRR7685881 in the SRA database.
 If your data are stored in the SRA database, they can be downloaded and converted to FASTQ format first.

    Example: